Tenant Webhooks

 ngrok http 3000

-# Use the ngrok HTTPS URL for your webhook
+# Register the ngrok HTTPS URL as your webhook endpoint

-Use webhook.site to get a temporary URL and inspect payloads:
+- Use webhook.site to generate a temporary endpoint

 Managing Webhooks